Knee pain is typically the result of an injury, but can also be caused by the aging process and continual stress on the knee joint.

 Knee replacement surgery removes and replaces an arthritic or damaged joint with an artificial joint known as a prosthesis.
 This surgery may be considered after other treatment options have failed to provide adequate relief from pain and/or disability.
 The two options for knee replacement surgery include both the uni-knee partial replacement and total knee replacement.

-In addition to a surgery experience that is customized to your needs, we also provide some of the latest technological advances in orthopedic procedures, like our ground-breaking Mako robotic-assisted surgery for knee and hip joint replacement.
+In addition to a surgery experience that is customized to your needs, we also provide some of the latest technological advances in orthopedic procedures, like our ground-breaking Mako Smart Robotics Surgery System for knee and hip joint replacement.
 With less pain, a quicker recovery and a shorter hospital stay than other procedures, Mako has helped countless Arkansans find long-awaited relief from hip and knee pain.
 Learn more about the Mako procedure offered at Baptist Health-Little Rock and Baptist Health-North Little Rock.